low-earth-orbit/react-course-2024/notes.md

 Outsource reusable, configurable function can be used in different components.

 Code that doesn't return JSX component can't be in its own component.

+Functions named starting with `use` are treated as hooks.